Sreekee/Nvidia/Lab2B/sample_code/README.md

 -Incoporate unlabeled data into this model.
 Try to implement some semi-supervised learning method.

-Note: The sample code is tested on MacOS system, CPU, torch 0.1.7, Python 2.7.13 |Anaconda 4.3.0
+Note: The sample code is tested on MacOS system, CPU, torch 0.1.7, Python 2.7.13, and Anaconda 4.3.0

 #### Environment setup on AWS